 This can be used as an everyday shampoo.

-Pravana Perfect Blonde smells nice and it can be categorized as a tier above the first toning shampoo I tired.
+Pravana Perfect Blonde smells nice, and it can be categorized as a tier above the first toning shampoo I tried.

 I decided to get the Pravana Mask to use with the shampoo to see if the results would improve.